Genres

 Blurb

-[DeepL Translation - needs review] Author: Junichiro Tanizaki (1886-1965) Bottom line: Manji, Iwanami Bunko, Iwanami Shoten This content is a public domain work in Japan.
-Conversion from print to digital version was done by volunteers.
-Notice: The contents contained in this Aozora Bunko work may include typographical errors and other problems.
-In accordance with the guidelines in the Aozora Bunko Operations Manual, the content of the work has been included verbatim without modification or al...
+Author: Jun'ichirō Tanizaki (1886–1965).
+Base text: Manji (Swastika), Iwanami Bunko, Iwanami Shoten.
+This content is a public domain work within Japan.
+The conversion from print to digital was carried out by volunteers.
+Disclaimer: The content included in this Aozora Bunko work may contain typographical errors and omissions.
+In accordance with the guidelines of the Aozora Bunko Work Manual, the text of the work is reproduced on Amazon exactly as it appears, without correction or alteration.
+Repo...

 Specs